disepi/FlareonKickCodes/README.md

 # Abagnale
 > Cause

 This occurs when you login with EditionFaker.
-This flags when your game edition is not matching to your game editon in the LoginPacket that is sent when you join.
+This flags when your game edition is not matching to your game edition in the LoginPacket that is sent when you join.

 > Solution